What Are Top Translation Software Solutions for Translators?

 • Mobile access: Ability to work from different devices

-4. Language coverage
+4. Language Coverage

 Different translation programs support different languages.
 Most cover major languages like English, Spanish, French, German, Chinese, and Japanese.
 Coverage for less common languages varies widely.